ice-csic-astroexotic/MATINS/README.md

 # MATINS
-Cubed sphere 3D code
-This version has the possibility of using realistic microphysics, and coupled temperature-magnetic field evolution.
+3D code for magneto-thermal evolution, with realistic microphysics, and coupled temperature-magnetic field evolution.
-It is currently under debugging and testing.
+The magnetic evolution is working and is described in Dehman et al., 2023, MNRAS, Volume 518, Issue 1, pp.1222-1242.
+The thermal evolution is under debugging in a separate repository and here it is very outdated, do not use it yet.
+The code currently uses OPENMP.
+It works better with Intel compilers.

 # Requirements:
 Lapack libraries